aral/ar.al-site/content/2019/06/08/export-import-issues-with-gitlab-ce/index.md

 ## Finally

-Here’s the updated script that should work.
-It creates exports a CSV file from your GitLab CE instance called _issues.csv_ in the current directory that you can import back into GitLab CE to get the titles and bodies of issues transferred to your fork.
+<strike>Here’s the updated script that should work.
+It creates exports a CSV file from your GitLab CE instance called _issues.csv_ in the current directory that you can import back into GitLab CE to get the titles and bodies of issues transferred to your fork.</strike>

+__Update:__ FFS, I just realised that it imports all issues as open.
+Seriously, GitLab, can you please put both the fucking import and export feature into CE and stop making people jump through hoops for such basic functionality?
+Thankfully, I only have a handful of closed issues so I’m going to close them manually.
+I don’t have more time to waste on this right now but I hope this helps you tweak it further if you need to.

 {{<highlight perl>}}
 #!/usr/bin/perl -w